OpenEvalProject/evals/manuscripts/elife-56915/v2/manuscript.md

 ## Abstract

 Strains of the influenza virus form coherent global populations, yet exist at the level of single infections in individual hosts.
 The relationship between these scales is a critical topic for understanding viral evolution.
-Here we investigate the within-host relationship between selection and the stochastic effects of genetic drift, estimating an effective population size of infection N e for influenza infection.
-Examining whole-genome sequence data describing a chronic case of influenza B in a severely immunocompromised child we infer an N e of 2.5 × 10 7 (95% confidence range 1.0 × 10 7 to 9.0 × 10 7 ) suggesting that genetic drift is of minimal importance during an established influenza infection.
+Here we investigate the within-host relationship between selection and the stochastic effects of genetic drift, estimating an effective population size of infection Ne for influenza infection.
+Examining whole-genome sequence data describing a chronic case of influenza B in a severely immunocompromised child we infer an Ne of 2.5 × 107 (95% confidence range 1.0 × 107 to 9.0 × 107) suggesting that genetic drift is of minimal importance during an established influenza infection.
 Our result, supported by data from influenza A infection, suggests that positive selection during within-host infection is primarily limited by the typically short period of infection.
 Atypically long infections may have a disproportionate influence upon global patterns of viral evolution.

 ## Introduction